 Over time, the barbed wire was replaced by a 3.6 meter high wall.
 Along the Wall's east side ran a 'death strip', an area controlled by guards.
 A total of 302 watchtowers and 20 bunkers were built along the 155 kilometer long border.
 The guards were given the order to shoot at escapees.

 As a result, during the 28 years of the Wall's existence, 192 people were killed in their attempt to cross the border to the West.
 One of the first and most well-known was Peter Fechter, an 18-year old who was shot by a guard while he was climbing over the wall.
 He fell down and despite his cries for help the East German guards ignored him and an hour later he had bled to death.
-A memorial was built in the Zimmerstrasse on the spot where he died.
+A memorial in the Zimmerstrasse now remembers the spot where he died.

 Fall of the Wall